lupyuen/lupyuen.github.io/src/touch.md

 But __`read()`__ won't fetch any Touch Data over I2C __unless the screen is touched__. [(See this)](https://lupyuen.github.io/articles/touch#is-data-ready)

-So we have successfully eliminated most of the unnecessary I2C Reads!
+Thus we have successfully eliminated most of the unnecessary I2C Reads!

-Let's watch what happens when we touch the screen.
+Now watch what happens when we touch the screen...

 ![LVGL Test App calls read() repeatedly](https://lupyuen.github.io/images/touch-code6a.png)